kevingill1966/vavista/docs/source/fileman.rst

 To import::

-    from vavista.fileman.dbs import DBS
+    from vavista import fileman

-Create a DBS object.
+Create a connection object.
 This takes two parameters, the user id (DUZ) variable and DT (the date/time format string).
 These are passed to the Mumps interpreter.::

-    dbs = DBS("0", "")
+    dbs = fileman.connect("0", "")

 Files
 -----